MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Did you make any trade-offs related to performance?
 * Do you make AJAX requests to any unexpected routes?

-*Note: Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to blah blah blah."
+*Note: Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
 That's too wordy.
 Use the present tense in the third person (ie. your project itself).
-"Overrides Backbone's default Model#parse method ..."
+"Overrides Backbone's default Model#parse method to..."*

 ## Work
 Unless you worked as a web developer, this section is mainly to demonstrate that you are a professional.
 No need to add much detail.